ian-garrett/ticTacToe/README.md

 `rails s`

 ## What I added
-1. User authentication required for most moved (see curl commands)
+1. User authentication required for most commands (see curl commands)
 2. End of game information report (Who won, game was a tie)
 3. End of game lockout (game cannot be updated once game has ended
 4. Force correct turn (one player cannot go twice in a row)